sfcaracciolo/laplace_interpolator/README.md

 sys.path.insert(0,PATH+'laplace_interpolator/src/')
 from laplace_interpolator import laplace_interpolator

+# to know the data structure, see the docstring of laplace_interpolator
 interpolated = laplace_interpolator((nodes, faces), measured, bad_channels, copy=True)
 ```
 Please, if you use this fragment, contact me at scaracciolo@conicet.gov.ar